cesmith1/CPSC6177-Project-Team2/README.md

 The options are further explained below:
 - **scrape** - Executes the class schedule webscraper and writes the result to **_./data/class_schedule.json_**
 - **print** - Pulls all data from **_data_** subdirectory and generates a class schedule, exporting it to **_./output.xlsx_**
-- **test** - Executes all unit tests and prints the results to the console
 - **exit** - Terminates the program

 Any unexpected input will result in the program gracefully exiting.
 Once an operation has completed, the user will be